 The elbow is a body part that can easily be forgotten about but it is essential to many everyday tasks.
-If you injure your elbow, it could be very painful and greatly hinder those everyday activities.
+If you injure your elbow, it could be very painful and greatly hinder your everyday activities.
 The elbow aids in flexing, extending, and rotating the arms.

 You may think that only athletes get elbow injuries but that is not true.
 Anyone from kids to older adults can suffer from an elbow injury.
 They can be very painful and limit a person’s activities of daily living.

-What is an Elbow Sprain?
+What Is an Elbow Sprain?

 The term ‘sprain’ is used to describe an injury to the ligaments around a joint.
 Ligaments are what help connect bones in the body.
 The ligaments around the elbow connect the upper arm bone (humerus) to the two lower arm bones (ulna and radius).
 An elbow sprain means that these ligaments are injured.

 How Do You Spain the Elbow?

 An elbow sprain can happen to anyone when their arm is twisted or bent quickly in an unusual or unnatural position or if the ligaments are overworked.
 Some common examples of how an elbow sprain could happen include,

 - Falling with your arm stretched out

 - Overworking and putting a lot of stress on the elbow

 The main symptoms of an elbow sprain are pain, inflammation, redness, bruising, and warmth.
 The elbow may be hard to move.
 If there was a popping noise when the elbow injury occurred it could mean that the ligament was torn.